How Parlay Works

 The AI client picks a tool

-The model reads Parlay's MCP descriptor, picks search_markets or get_quote, fills in typed arguments, and sends the call over HTTP or stdio.
+The model reads Parlay's MCP descriptor, picks a tool such as search_markets, compare_markets, or market_brief, fills in typed arguments, and sends the call.

 Parlay validates and routes

-Polymarket, Kalshi, or Manifold returns its native payload.
-Parlay normalizes the shape — same field names, same units, same timestamps — across all three.
+Polymarket, Kalshi, Limitless, or Manifold returns its native payload.
+Parlay normalizes the shape so the client sees consistent field names, source links, timestamps, and caveats.

 The client gets typed JSON back

-The model reads structured fields it can reason about directly.
-No scraping, no per-venue parsing logic, no SDK on the client side.
+The model receives structured fields it can reason about directly.
+No scraping, no venue-specific parsing logic, and no custom SDK in the AI client.

 Layer 1: Your AI client